kai-niemi/burp-a-bet/README.md

 ## API Testing

 The services also provide REST APIs for initiating the bet placement, bet settlement and registration journeys.

-### Registration

-First request a form template:

-    curl -X GET http://localhost:8090/api/registration > registration.json

-Post back the form to the self href specified in the response:

-    curl -d "@registration.json" -H "Content-Type:application/json" -X POST http://localhost:8090/api/registration

-### Bet Placement

-First request a form template:

-    curl -X GET http://localhost:8092/api/placement > place-bet.json

-Then adjust the IDs in the form.
-Note that you need to supply a valid customer UUID that you can get from the customer service API.
-There's also an optional idempotency key.
-If omitted, there will be one placement per request.
-If not omitted, the placements are de-duped.

-Post back the form to the self href specified in the response:

-    curl -d "@place-bet.json" -H "Content-Type:application/json" -X POST http://localhost:8092/api/placement

-### Bet Settlement

-First request a form template:

-    curl -X GET http://localhost:8092/api/settlement/form > settle-bets.json

-Post back the form to the self href specified in the response:

-    curl -d "@settle-bet.json" -H "Content-Type:application/json" -X POST http://localhost:8092/api/settlement
+See [API Demo](docs/DEMO.md) for a tutorial.

 ## Rule Invariants